aalmiray/java-champions/site/documents/bylaws/bylaws.md

 ### Section 4: Discussion Period
 Once a nomination has been submitted and processed by Oracle's Java Champion Team, it will be announced on the Group Mailing List.
 This initiates a two-week discussion period during which Group members can discuss the candidate without voting.

+The purpose of the discussion period is raise any concerns about the candidate, and facilitate discussions and/or the shifting of opinions without committing to a vote.
+This process also helps keeping the voting period purely for voting on a candidate instead of discussing the candidate's merits and/or shortcomings.

 ### Section 5: Voting Period
 After the discussion period, a two-week voting period begins.
 The start of the voting process is announced via an email from Oracle's Java Champions Team, creating a voting email thread.
 Group members vote on the Mailing List by replying to the thread, using "+1" for approval, "-1" for disapproval, and "0" for non-commitment.